molotow11/JsSimpleCart/README.md

 Simple order cart for your Site

 ### How to integrate
-	1. Copy the layout from cart.html and put it somwhere into your site (need jQuery to be included first)
+	1. Copy the layout from cart.html and put it somewhere into your site (need jQuery to be included first)
 	2. Configure this part for link it to products:
 		```
 		var productBlockSelector	= "table.model tbody tr";